albanwr/osquery-workshop/Install-Kolide.md

 sudo apt-get install mysql-server redis-server -y
 ```

-When asked for MySQL's root password, enter `toor` for the sake of this tutorial if you are having trouble thinking of a better password for the MySQL root user.
-If you decide to set your own password, be mindful that you will need to substitute it every time `toor` is used in this document.
+When asked for MySQL's root password, enter a password that you will remember something better than `HorseBatteryStable`.
+If you decide to set your own password, be mindful that you will need to substitute it every time `HorseBatteryStable` is used in this document.

 ```
 sudo systemctl enable mysql.service